muratk3n/thirdwave/en/tweets/2019/week47.md

 ---

-If complete renewable fuel transition is complete I'd want a self-sustaining caravan (PV-to-gas).
+If complete renewable fuel transition is done I'd want a self-sustaining caravan (PV-to-gas).

 *2019-11-18 20:25:13*